AdaVotex141/AI-AR-chatbot-Bristol-Msc-Summer-Project/report/group_report(Ada.markdown

 ### Technology Selections and Reasons

 Our team decides this project to be a back-end and front-end seperation architect.
 By separating the back-end and front-end, we ensure that each layer of the application can be developed, maintained, and scaled independently.
 Also this flexibility enables us to use the most suitable technologies for each part during development.
-We have discussed about the framework and the language we used for the project and ultimately decided on Java and Spring boot, MyBatisPlus for back-end and Vue.js for front-end.
+We have discussed about the framework and the language we used for the project and ultimately decided on Java and Spring boot, MyBatisPlus for back-end and Vue.js, Pinia for front-end.
 In order to communicate between front-end and back-end, we followed the RESTful principle in API endpoints and implemented Ngnix to solve cross-origin resource sharing (CORS) issues.
 We also intergrated several APIs in some functions and WebSocket for bidirectional communication.
 #### Back-end